-5.4 FXAMINATION STATIONERY AND MATERIALS
+6.4 EXAMINATION STATIONERY AND MATERIALS

-- 5.4.1 All work, including rough work, must be written in the answer books provided or on the relevant paper provided, where answer books are not used.
-Additional sheets of paper, such as graph paper and drawings, must be clearly marked with the student's Student Number and fixed to the student's answer book or record of assessment. - 5.4.2 Answer books are to be given to the invigilator on request. - 5.4.3 Pages may not be removed from an answer book, nor may an answer book or record of assessment be removed from the examination room. - 5.4.4 Mathematical tables, charts, etc which may be provided for students' use are the property of the University, and may not be removed from the examination room. - 5.4.5 Students will be instructed prior to any examination which aids such as calculators or notes are permissible.
-Students will not be permitted to use their mobile telephone or smart watch (or other means of transmitting or receiving information in any form) as a calculator and a separate device must be used which cannot store text or other information that might unfairly be of use in the examination.
-A student who brings into the examination aids other than a type specified in the examination rubric commits an assessment offence. - 5.4.6 In modules in which language proficiency is not being directly assessed, students whose first language is not English may, at the discretion of the Partner Associate Lecturer, use a translation dictionary.
+- 6.4.1 All work, including rough work, must be written in the answer books provided or on the relevant paper provided, where answer books are not used.
+Additional sheets of paper, such as graph paper and drawings, must be clearly marked with the student's student number and fixed to the student's answer book or record of assessment. - 6.4.2 Answer books are to be given to the invigilator on request. - 6.4.3 Pages may not be removed from an answer book, nor may an answer book or record of assessment be removed from the examination room. - 6.4.4 Mathematical tables, charts, etc which may be provided for Students' use are the property of the College and may not be removed from the examination room. - 6.4.5 Students will be instructed prior to any examination which aids such as calculators or notes are permissible.
+Students will not be permitted to use their mobile telephone or smart watch (or other means of transmitting or receiving information in any form) as a calculator, instead a separate device must be used which cannot store text or other information that might unfairly be of use in the examination.
+A student who brings into the examination aids other than a type specified in the examination rubric commits an assessment offence. - 6.4.6 In modules in which language proficiency is not being directly assessed, students whose first language is not English may, at the discretion of the Partner Associate Lecturer, use a translation dictionary.
 The dictionary must be presented to the Invigilator prior to the start of the examination for checking.
 During this time, it should be checked to ensure it is not marked in any way.
 Extra time for the use of dictionaries is not permitted.
-Electronic dictionaries are not permitted. - 5.4.7 Invigilators may inspect any materials or items in the examination room, or in any student's possession, at any time during the examination.
+Electronic dictionaries are not permitted. - 6.4.7 Invigilators may inspect any materials or items in the examination room, or in any student's possession, at any time during the examination.

-5.5 BEHAVIOUR DURING EXAMINATIONS
+6.5 BEHAVIOUR DURING EXAMINATIONS

-- 5.5.1 Students must not communicate in any way with any person other than an invigilator during the examination. - 5.5.2 Students must not bring any documents which are not required for the purpose of the examination. - 5.5.3 All mobile telephones and other devices must be switched off throughout the examination. - 5.5.4 In computer aided assessment, the invigilator will inform the student of the software to be used and any limitations that apply.
-No other software must be used.
+- 6.5.1 Throughout the whole of the examination, silence must be maintained, except when requests for additional answer books etc are made.
+A student whose behaviour persistently disturbs other Students may be excluded from the examination. - 6.5.2 Students are permitted to bring drinking water into the examination room.
+No other food or drink is allowed. - 6.5.3 Students must not communicate in any way with any person other than an invigilator during the examination. - 6.5.4 Students must not bring any documents which are not required for the purpose of the examination. - 6.5.5 All mobile telephones and other devices must be switched off throughout the examination. - 6.5.6 In computer aided assessment, the invigilator will inform students of the software to be used and any limitations that apply and no other software will be permitted.

-5.6 ACTION BY INVIGILATORS ON DISCOVERY OF AN ASSESSMENT OFFENCE
+6.6 ACTION BY INVIGILATORS ON DISCOVERY OF AN ASSESSMENT OFFENCE